PBS for pharmacists

 Read more about the NRMC on the Australian Commission on Safety and Quality in Health Care website.

 Prescribe and supply medicines from the NRMC

-- all PBS authority required items that need prior approval by telephone or in writing, including PBS or RPBS items with increased quantities
+- all PBS authority required items that need prior approval by online, telephone or in writing, including PBS or RPBS items with increased quantities

 - PBS items only available under section 100, such as some highly specialised drugs.
 Read more about section 100 items on the PBS website